Donald Trump pledged to do the following plan to Make America Great Again.

 - Cancel billions in payments to U.N. climate change programs and use the money to fix America’s water and environmental infrastructure.

-Notice he said nothing about eliminating the real problems affecting American workers.
+While all positive things, notice he said nothing about eliminating the fundamental problems affecting American workers.
 Things like getting rid of the Federal Reserve or IRS.
 In fact, he sounds like a pretty strong proponent of the Federal Reserve that has been responsible for the booms and busts in America, printing money like crazy, doing quantitative easing for years, they've been at zero percent interest for years.

 Five actions to restore security and the constitutional rule of law: